- ILR requirements

 What is Indefinite Leave to Remain?

 There are a number of different UK visa types that can lead to ILR.
-Once it has been obtained, a holder is able to reside in the UK free from immigration controls, and enjoy a number of the benefits available to UK nationals.
+Once it has been obtained, a holder is able to reside in the UK free from immigration controls, and enjoy a number of the benefits available to a British citizen.

 British Citizenship can be applied for once a person has had ILR for 12 months.